Curriculum

 -

-Friendship, forgiveness, learning to live a virtuous life
+Friendship, forgiveness, and learning to live a virtuous life

 -